nicklutsko/nicklutsko.github.io/_posts/2016-06-15-Carbon-Tax-versus-Cap-and-Trade.md

 <h2>Krugman’s Arguments</h2>

 <p>Krugman points out that with cap and trade the x-axis is emissions, whereas with a carbon tax the x-axis is cost.
-So with cap and trade we directly control the emissions but with a carbon tax we only control the cost of emitting.
+So with cap and trade we can directly control the emissions but with a carbon tax we only control the cost of emitting.
 For this reason cap and trade is a more direct way of reducing emissions, which is what we want to do.
 In both cases the tax revenue can be used to help people deal with the consequences of climate change.</p>

 <p>An important thing to note is that Krugman cites some studies which show that the lost benefit is actually quite small under most cap and trade proposals (presumably this doesn’t change with a carbon tax).
 These calculations don’t even include the estimated benefits of reducing emissions, so the lost benefit really doesn’t seem to be something we have to worry about.</p>